 Align with Customer Priorities

-Identifying customer’s priorities prior negotiation will help you increase the value of your produt or service by aligning benefits with customer needs.
+Identifying customers’ priorities prior to negotiation will help you increase the value of your product or service by aligning benefits with customer needs.

 Identify Stakeholder Issues